marinavbrown/MBSE/README.md

         ```"Hello" + " " + "World!"```

-    - Hit the Play button at the top of the worksheet.
+    - Hit the Play button at the top of the worksheet (next to the trash can).
     - You should get a split window with a response from the compiler on the left (it might take a minute) saying:

         ```res0: String = Hello World!```